The Soyuz TMA-19M descent module is the historic spacecraft that brought Tim Peake back to Earth after his mission to the International Space Station.

 - Ulster Museum, Belfast: February – May 2019

 There’s also an opportunity for Soyuz to visit another venue in the UK between August and November 2018.
 The venue for this slot will be chosen via a public competition.
-Find out more about the competition and how to enter.
+Entries are now closed and the winner will be announced in March 2018.

 Acquired by the Science Museum Group in December 2016, Soyuz TMA-19M is the first flown, manned spacecraft in the UK’s national space technology collection.